dilshankarunarathne/ml-notes/README.md

 are two different sources of data, that are mixed together into the same dataset.
 And it should be able to isolate each source and give two outputs.

+So, anyone might see this example of unsupervised learning and think,